 One of my favorite sayings of all time is “if you fail to plan, you plan to fail;” maybe because with all the hats I wear, I need this

-daily constant reminder.
-You want to have a solid strategy in place for your blog… and I don’t mean perfect: done is better than perfect!
+In order to succeed in blogging, you must have a solid strategy in place for your blog.
+Notice that I said solid, not perfect: done is better than perfect!

-Any strategy will do, because even if you start out with a “bad” strategy, you can learn and tweak, correcting your course while in motion.
-One thing must be true, though: your strategy must align with your biggest goals, your top passions, and your main priorities, so that it is sustainable and you could develop the self-motivation to re-fuel along the journey.
+Even if you start out with a “bad” strategy, you can learn and tweak, correcting your course while in motion.
+One thing must be true, though: your strategy must align with your BOLD goals, your top passions, and your main priorities, so that it is sustainable and you could develop the self-motivation to re-fuel along the journey.

 Reason #2 Bloggers Fail: Content Needs Focus

-There is so much amazing content out there: blog posts, videos (vlogs), articles, etc. and there is only so much time in the day, not to mention attention spans are getting shorter by the second.
+There is so much amazing content out there: blog posts, videos (vlogs), articles, images, etc. and there is only so much time in the day.
+And don’t get me started about how attention spans are getting shorter by the second.

-My point is that in order to stand out, we must create original, valuable, well-written content that is focused on addressing specific issues, questions, and concerns of a very select niche, and organized in 3 or 5 categories that we can use to guide our posting calendar and create balanced content in all the areas we specialize in.
+In order to stand out, we must create original, valuable, well-written content that is focused on addressing specific issues, questions, and concerns of a very select niche, and organized in just a few categories that we can use to guide our posting calendar and create balanced content in all the areas we specialize in.
+That was a mouthful.

 Believe it or not, structure provides freedom!
-As you define your objectives and match your content to your chosen reader persona, you will create more, help more people, and see more results.
+As you define your objectives and match your content to your chosen focus audience, you will create more, help more people, and see more results.

 Reason #3 Bloggers Fail: Poor (or no) Promotion